Muntaka.com

 Accra’s major drainage channels empty their waste into the Gulf of Guinea through the Korle Lagoon.

-Tragedy of the Commons and Fisheries in Ghana
+Tragedy of the commons and fisheries in Ghana

 Tragedy of the commons is a situation where individuals acting based on self-interest overuse shared resources, ultimately leading to depletion.